wannier-berri/wannier-berri-org/source/docs/parameters.rst

-In addition, there is a dictionary of parameters `parameters_K` that will de passed to the constructor of the :class:`~wannierberri.__Data_K.Data_K` object.
+In addition, there is a dictionary of parameters `parameters_K` that will de passed to the constructor of the :class:`~wannierberri.data_K.Data_K` object.
 Therefore, these parameters will be common for all quantities calculated